Sullivan Earns Top Rankings in the 2020 Edition of The Legal 500 United States

 Tax: U.S. Taxes (contentious)

 Sullivan advises businesses and individuals engaged in disputes with the IRS, as well as with state and local tax authorities, in particular the Massachusetts Department of Revenue.
 The firm manages tax controversies at all stages, including ruling requests, audits, and trial and appellate litigation.
 Leader of the tax group Richard Jones concentrates on state tax litigation, and David Nagle focuses on representing taxpayers in disputes with the IRS and the Massachusetts Department of Revenue.
-Caroline Kukpiec joined from KPMG in January 2019.

 Tax: U.S. Taxes (non-contentious)